pololu/pololu-jrk-g2-software/README.md

 ## Version history

+- 1.3.1 (unreleased):
+  - If the product specified in the settings file does not match the Jrk you are applying those settings to, the software will now fix the settings to have default values for the hard current limit, VIN calibration setting, and current calibration settings.
+This makes it much easier to create a settings file that can work with different Jrk products without requiring the user to edit the file.
+  - Three new API functions: `jrk_settings_fix_and_change_product`,
+    `jrk_settings_set_firmware_version`, and
+    `jrk_settings_get_firmware_version`.
 - 1.3.0 (2018-07-20):
   - Added support for the new Jrk G2 21v3.
   - Added `jrk_reinitialize_and_reset_errors` which behaves like the